falconry/falcon/README.md

 **Light.** Only the essentials are included, with *six* and *mimeparse* being the only dependencies outside the standard library.
 We work to keep the code lean, making Falcon easier to test, optimize, and deploy.

 **Flexible.** Falcon can be deployed in a variety of ways, depending on your needs.
-The framework speaks WSGI, and works great with [Python 2.6 and 2.7, PyPy, and Python 3.3/3.4][ci].
-There's no tight coupling with any async framework, leaving you free to mix-and-match what you need.
+The framework speaks WSGI, and works great with [CPython 2.6/2.7, PyPy, Jython 2.7, and CPython 3.3/3.4][ci].
+There's no tight coupling with any async or database framework, leaving you free to mix-and-match what you need.

 [bench]: http://falconframework.org/#Metrics
 [ci]: https://travis-ci.org/falconry/falcon